rondagdag/azure-ai-agents-demo/README.md

 > "Teaching AI agents to do your bidding, one ridiculous example at a time!"

 This repo started as a humble [Azure AI Agent QuickStart](https://learn.microsoft.com/azure/ai-services/agents/quickstart) but quickly spiraled into a playground of AI shenanigans that would make even the most serious developer chuckle.
-Join us on this wild ride through the Azure AI Agent Service, where agents are born, live brief but meaningful lives, and occasionally tell dad jokes.
+Join us on this wild ride through Azure AI Foundry's Agent Service, where agents are born, live brief but meaningful lives, and occasionally tell dad jokes.

 ## 🧩 Prerequisites (a.k.a "The Boring But Necessary Stuff")